 Last week’s blog referenced Luke 17:4 when Jesus was teaching his disciples about forgiveness.
 They asked him to increase their faith in order for them to do what He asked.
 I felt a little stab in the heart when I read that verse.
 I’ve struggled a bit with forgiveness in my past.
 I’ve wrestled about how I should feel if I truly forgive.
 Shouldn’t I be able to let the transgression go if I have forgiven?
-But it was comforting to know that Jesus’ own disciples struggled with the power of forgiveness as well!
+If we need to learn to forgive, we need to know what God says about the power of forgiveness in the Bible.

 Bible Verses on Forgiveness